junegunn/limelight.vim/README.md

 For some color schemes, Limelight may not be able to calculate the color for dimming down the surrounding paragraphs.
-In that case, you need to define it manually in your .vimrc file. you can do so by adding `g:limelight_conceal_ctermfg=` or `g:limelight_conceal_guifg=` followed by the clor of your choosing.
+In that case, you need to define it manually in your .vimrc file. you can do so by adding `g:limelight_conceal_ctermfg=` or `g:limelight_conceal_guifg=` followed by the color of your choosing.
 (To see the available color for each you can type ":help cterm-colors" or ":help gui-colors".)

 Here's some line examples of what it should look like, but feel free to change the color name to suite your needs.